AAdewunmi/Employee-Payroll-Management-System/README.md

 -- Building REST services with Spring (Spring Guide)

+#### This is an Employee Payroll Management RESTful API for Spring Boot, which performs CRUD operations on an in-memory database.

-This is MY implementation of a SPRING quide: "Building REST services with Spring".
+#### An implementation of a SPRING quide: "Building REST services with Spring".

 ## 2. Tech Stack: